Go to End

 Story - You're a dragon-like lizard monster trying to kidnap a princess.
 Princess maybe wants to be kidnapped (Mario spoof).
 Various levels end with a castle like Mario, guarded by a boss, except the pricess is rescued by soldiers befor you can reach her.
-Keep it simple and focus on platforming and strategy.
+Focus on platforming and strategy.

 Game - Ghouls and Ghosts style Map with slight navigation choices.
 Jump on enemies.
 Bite attack eats items or causes effects.
 Hold to run and release to bite maybe.
 Gets big, horny and grows wings with powerups.
 Hybernate to change color, maybe in combination with item.
 Green (nothing): electric bite can stone petrify.
 Red (flower): spitfire, damage and speed bonus.
 Blue (mushroom): magic bubble, freeze bite or float.
 White (mouse): healing cloud, defense bonus.
 Black (spider or turned): auto summon skeletons, poison bite (can only change to gold from black).
 Gold (butterfly): teleport dash, flare and defense bonus.

 Type - Side View: Platformer / Levels - Vibrant arcade tilemap look.